mortrevere/huffman/doc/tree.md

 ## I - Theory
 ### A - Definition
 A huffman tree is composed of nodes and leaves.
 Each possesses a weight that help sorting them.
 The heavier a node or a leaf is, the closer to the root it is.
 If the leaf weight represent a letter frequency, it means that a frequent letter have a short path in the tree and getting to it cost less data.

 ![alt text][example1]

 Here we create a tree from the sentence "this is a short example".
+We can see each node with its weight and each leaf (higlighted) with the letter it represent and its weight/number of occurences.
 ### B - Basic technique of creation
+We start from a text, (in every example, we're going to use "this is a short example" for the simplicity) and we create at the root each leaves.
+Each leaves is created from a letter and its number of occurences.
+Then we can start organizing the tree.
+First we take the two lighter nodes/leaves of the root and we group them in a single node.
+We repeat this traitment until there is only two nodes/leaves left

+![alt text][example2]

+Here we can see this technique in action on our example.
 ### C - Compression/Decompression
 ### D - Canonical Huffman
 ## II - Python Implementation